Call 509-477-3656 to reach a YWCA legal advocate

 Legal definition of Domestic Violence

-Although the YWCA views domestic violence though the larger, more comprehensive lens of “Power and Control”, in relation to legal matters, it is important to acknowledge the legal definition of domestic violence:
+Although YWCA Spokane views domestic violence though the larger, more comprehensive lens of “Power and Control”, in relation to legal matters, it is important to acknowledge the legal definition of domestic violence:

 - Physical harm, bodily injury, or assault